ChijinZ/security_advisories/libjpeg-v9a/readme.md

 # Floating point exception (jmemmgr.c:407)
 When testcase of  **[libjpeg-v9a/Floating point exception/](https://github.com/ChijinZ/security_advisories/tree/master/libjpeg-v9a/Floating%20point%20exception)jmemmgr.c:407-***  was input into **cjpeg** (command: *cjpeg testfile* ), a crash was triggered due to Floating point exception.

-The problem seems like that an incorrect operation to float happened at line 407 of **jmemmgr.c** :
+The problem seems like that an incorrect operation to float happened in line 407 of **jmemmgr.c** :

 *ltemp = (MAX_ALLOC_CHUNK-SIZEOF(large_pool_hdr)) / ((long) samplesperrow * SIZEOF(JSAMPLE));*